Argitechno/cs155-alu/README.md

 - **1 3-to-8 MUX** driven by 3 bit Opcode

-Running: Download digital and open the file alu_8bit_fill within it.
+Running: cd to the digital folder (I included here, it's source is located at https://github.com/hneemann/Digital, was used to compose this project), and run ./Digital.sh, then go to file on top left, and open the alu-v4 folder, then open alu_8bit_full.